GMH-Code/Quake-WASM/README.md

 Mods written in QuakeC, which worked in the original version of Quake, should also run in WebAssembly.

+Custom maps, models, textures, sounds, textures and animated sprites should also work, especially if they worked on the original DOS or Windows versions.

+Saving is supported, even when hosting several mods on the same URL.
+This works exactly the same way as the desktop version, except user data is kept in a separate location.

 QuakeC is often referred to as compiled, but, to clarify, it actually compiles to bytecode rather than native machine mode, similar to *CPython*.
 This bytecode is interpreted at runtime.
 Since this interpreter works in WebAssembly, most Quake 1 mods should be playable within your browser.

-Custom maps, models, textures, sounds, textures and animated sprites should also work, especially if they worked on the original DOS or Windows versions.

 Command-Line Arguments
 ----------------------